nus-cs2113-AY2425S1/ip/docs/README.md

 # Quinn Task Manager User Guide

-Quinn is a personal assistant chatbot that helps in Task Management.
+Quinn is a personal assistant chatbot that helps in Task Management. <br>
-It is a desktop application optimized to use from a Command Line Interface (CLI).
+It is a desktop application optimized to use from a Command Line Interface (CLI). <br>
-Quinn helps to keep track of your to-dos, deadlines, and events.
+Quinn helps to keep track of your to-dos, deadlines, and events. <br>
-With Quinn, you can easily add, list, mark, and delete tasks using simple commands.
+With Quinn, you can easily add, list, mark, and delete tasks using simple commands. <br>

 ## Table of Contents
 1. [Quick Start](#quick-start)